Skip to main content

 MANDATORY USE OF IRS DIRECT DATA EXCHANGE

-Starting in 2024-25, all contributors on the FAFSA must consent to the Department of Education receiving tax information or confirmation of non-filing status directly from the IRS.
-This change simplifies the FAFSA process for most applicants.
+All contributors on the FAFSA must consent to the Department of Education receiving tax information or confirmation of non-filing status directly from the IRS.
 Consent and approval for the transfer of federal tax information are required to be eligible for federal student aid.
 Even if one of your contributors does not have a social security number, did not file taxes or filed taxes outside of the U.S., consent and approval are still required.

 Why is the FAFSA changing?